Abdoul Ba

 Abdoul Bocar Ba (born 8 February 1994) is a professional footballer who most recently played as a centre-back for Kosovan club Besa Pejë.
 Born in Senegal, he plays for the Mauritania national team.

 Club career

-After Ba did not make an appearance for Auxerre since October 2018, the club was unable to agree a move for him to another club in the 2020 summer transfer window.
+After Ba did not make an appearance for Auxerre since October 2018, the club was unable to agree on a move for him to another club in the 2020 summer transfer window.
 He eventually signed for MC Oujda in Morocco in November 2020.
 In October 2021, he signed for Al-Ahli Tripoli in Libya.

 International career

 Ba played for Mauritania at the African Cup of Nations 2019, the first international tournament of the team.